fortinmike/Regexer/README.md

 ## Implementation Details

-- Regexer caches and indexes compiled regexes by their pattern and options, so rest assured that multiple regexes using the same pattern with different options will not clash.
+- Regexer indexes cached compiled regexes by their pattern and options, so rest assured that multiple regexes with the same pattern but with different options will not clash.

 ## Installation